konflux-ci/e2e-tests/tests/rhtap-demo/README.md

    3. The Component Detection Query was created successfully
    4. The Component (simple) Build finished successfully
    5. Snapshot was created and integration test finished successfully
-   6. Component was successfully deployed to a dev environment and the health endpoint is reachable

 ### Advanced build (enabled only if AdvancedBuildSpec is set)
 1. Setup